What Is Vietnamese Lacquerware? 11 Unknown Lacquerware Facts

 5 – Lacquer Production Is Over 800 Years Old

-It also means that these villages have many skilled artisans who have grown up their entire lives learning how to refine their lacquerware skills.
+It also means that these villages have many skilled artisans who have grown up learning to refine their lacquerware skills.

 6 – Families Pass Down The Lacquerware Skill

-It also means that the skills and the techniques of the lacquerware stay within the family.
+It also means that the skills and techniques of lacquerware stay within the family.

 7- Vietnamese Lacquerware Changed Under Colonial French

-When Vietnam was a French colony, the way Vietnamese lacquerware was produced changed significantly.
-In the 1930s, the first Vietnamese painters study at Ecole des Beaux-Arts or Indochina School of Fine Arts; these artisans discovered other materials to use with lacquer such as eggshell, mother of pearl, bamboo, etc.
+How did Vietnamese lacquerware produce significant change when Vietnam was a French colony?
+In the 1930s, the first Vietnamese painters studied at Ecole des Beaux-Arts or Indochina School of Fine Arts; these artisans discovered other materials to use with lacquer, such as eggshell, mother of pearl, bamboo, etc.

-These artists also experimented with sanding techniques, gold and silver leafing, and eggshell to give their lacquer a new look and feel.
-This is why today the Vietnamese lacquerware is very different from lacquerware found in other parts of Asia.
+These artists also experimented with sanding techniques, gold and silver leafing, and eggshells to give their lacquer a new look and feel.
+This is why today, Vietnamese lacquerware is very different from lacquerware found in other parts of Asia.

 8 – Real Lacquerware Has Many Layers

 Vietnamese lacquerware has many layers, which are carefully hand-sanded between each layer.
-This is because lacquerware is truly a hand-made product.
+This is because lacquerware is genuinely a hand-made product.

 Many of the lacquerware pieces have between 15 to 30 different finishing layers.
 Vietnamese lacquerware is a technique where a layer is built upon a layer.
-For example, just the base could have more than 15 layers before any color or paint is applied.
+For example, the base could have more than 15 layers before applying any color or paint.

 9 – Lacquerware Is A High-End Product